tmalsburg/helm-bibtex/README.md

 - `helm-bibtex-browser-function`: The browser that is used to access online databases

 Helm-bibtex assumes that PDFs and notes have the BibTeX key of their associated entries as their base names plus ".pdf" for PDFs and whatever extension is configured for notes (".org" by default).

+By default, helm-bibtex opens PDFs in Emacs.
+If you prefer to use an external viewer (e.g. evince), you can put the following in your initialization file:

+	(setq helm-bibtex-pdf-open-function
+		  (lambda (fpath) (shell-command-to-string
+						   (concat "/usr/bin/evince " fpath " &"))))

 ## Usage